telerik/ajax-docs/controls/htmlchart/troubleshooting/known-issues/problem-with-using-formatting-specifiers-in-labels-and-tooltips.md

 **Example 1** demonstrates the approach described above.

->warning This approach cannot be used for creating such specially formatted text in SeriesItems' labels and tooltips.
+>caution This approach cannot be used for creating such specially formatted text in SeriesItems' labels and tooltips.
 Each Series-Item does not	have its own tooltip and text properties that can be set declaratively, they are taken from its value automatically.
 An option is using their [ClientTemplates]({%slug htmlchart/functionality/clienttemplate/overview%}) to load a column from the datasource.
 >
 >You cannot use the **DataFormatString** property of the x-axis labels either because the x-axis items are created programmatically	and are not data bound.